cocowheeler/Bios301/slides/lecture2_latex.md

 Page Layout
 ===========

-hough there are reasonable defaults, LaTeX provides fine-grained control of all aspects of page layout.
+Though there are reasonable defaults, LaTeX provides fine-grained control of all aspects of page layout.

 ### Page size